 Records play an important role as you plan your child’s education.
 Dates, people, meetings and reports are important throughout your child’s educational career.
 The records keeper was developed to assist parents in preparing for Individualized Education Program (IEP) and transition meetings; getting ready for evaluations and reevaluations; and keeping track of paperwork and other materials.

 This booklet cross-references the Illinois State Board of Education (ISBE) publication, Educational Rights and Responsibilities: Understanding Special Education in Illinois.
 At the bottom of each page, locate the page number(s) that references a section or pages in the guide.
 The guide offers information to increase your knowledge and understanding about the topic or issue.
-To view a copy of the booklet please click on this link.
+To view a copy of the booklet click here.